 But with all the available brands, how do you know which cat fountain to choose?

-Recognized undisputedly as the most durable, highest rated, most food safe, easiest to clean and by far the most attractive – and with designs for every breed and temperament – the only objection ever expressed about a Thirstycat fountain is the price.
+Naturally we want you to purchase our fountains, and there are good reasons for doing that.
+ThirstyCat fountains are recognized as the most durable, highest rated, most food safe, easiest to clean cat fountain.
+And considered by many to be by far the most attractive – and with designs for every breed and temperament.
+The only objection ever expressed about a Thirstycat fountain is the price.
 And the initial price is higher than most.

 Lowest costs over time

 But over several years, a Thirstycat fountain is the least expensive cat fountain you can buy?
 Why?
-Because the filtration system lasts so much longer than all other brands, which need replacing at least every three weeks, running up the cost significantly over time, and because a ThirstyCat fountain lasts a lifetime.
+Because the filtration system lasts so much longer than all other brands, which need replacing at least every three weeks, running up the cost significantly over time.
+That in itself makes a ThirstyCat fountain the least expensive over a five year period.
+But more than this, a ThirstyCat fountain lasts a lifetime.
+How many other brands can say that?
 Below are several common brands.
-These are fairly representative of all commercial cat fountains, many of which we give reviews on in other pages.
+These are fairly representative of all commercial cat fountains, many of which we give reviews on in other pages. (see bottom of page)

 The Pioneer Raindrop costs $45 to purchase and over a five year period, purchasing the necessary filters at the minimum recommend rate of every 3 weeks will bring the total cost for purchase and filters to $270.